You are viewing a condensed mobile version of this NASPA webpage.

 More benefits will be added as the NASPA Membership Committee prepares them.

-Members will be required to comply with a Code of Conduct, which took effect on July 1, 2009.
+Please note: Members will be required to comply with a Code of Conduct, which took effect on July 1, 2009.
+Also effective July 1, 2009, NSA membership is no longer accepted for tournament eligibility.

 We currently offer several different kinds of membership, as listed below.
 Our current rates took effect on 2010-09-01.
 All prices are given in U.S. dollars, though there is a way for Canadian residents to pay in Canadian funds.